Dismantling Diet Culture

 Quitting sugar

-Gluten-free diet (without Coeliac disease diagnosis)
+Gluten-free diet (without a coeliac disease diagnosis)

 Dairy-free diets

-Vegan or Vegetarian (not for ethical or environmental reasons)
+Vegan or vegetarian (not for ethical or environmental reasons)

 Restricting Macronutrients:

-High protein diets (often low-carb in disguise)
+High protein diets (often low carb in disguise)

 Ketogenic diet or carnivore diets